vbakhteev/telegram_bot_template/README.md

 # telegram_bot_template

-This is a starting point to implement telegram bot.
+This is a starting point for implemention of a telegram bot.
 It consist of 4 services:
 - Bot service: Business logic of application
 - Postgres: Database